 Rather than attempting to draw a large portion of the working class into its ranks, the fraction is necessary for preserving and developing the revolutionary theory, drawing up a balance sheet of the present conditions, and ruthlessly criticizing the mistakes of past struggles to ensure that they are not in the future repeated.
 The fraction must serve as a beacon that cuts through the fog of capitalist ideology, propagating theory and participating in the struggles of the working class however possible, as “[communists] have no interests separate and apart from those of the proletariat as a whole”.
 The fraction must maximize its contact with as many workers as possible, going where the workers go: in the workplaces, in the unions, at protests, and at strikes, and acting with the intention of helping the working class organize, cutting across the geographical, trade, political, cultural, racial, and gender divide.
 Of course unions are firmly on the side of capital, there can be no illusion that communists can infiltrate and seize control of them through sufficient organization, they are merely a site of worker activity, and thus the communist must enter it just as he must enter the workplace.

-Internationalist Communists (NC) plans to use all the tools available at its disposal to further the class struggle, including the tactic of the class-union as employed by the ICP: an autonomous rank and file union that transcends workplaces, trades and regions to unite as large a group of the working class as possible in the defense of its economic interests, regardless of political ideology or personal beliefs, barring those ideologies/beliefs which would actively interfere with the unity of the working class, such as racism or fascism.
-The fraction would agitate within the union which would serve as a semipermeable membrane that would allow the communist programme to diffuse throughout the working class, and would allow those workers who recognize the correctness of these positions and accept the need to help organize the future party to enter the fraction.
+Internationalist Communists (NC) plans to use all the tools available at its disposal to further the class struggle, including participaton in the independent organizations of the working class that arise in the process of the class struggle, such as mass assemblies of workers that transcends workplaces, trades and regions to unite as large a group of the working class as possible in the defense of its economic interests, regardless of political ideology or personal beliefs.
+The fraction would agitate within the sovereign class organs which would serve as a semipermeable membrane that would allow the communist programme to diffuse throughout the working class, and would allow those workers who recognize the correctness of these positions and accept the need to help organize the future party to enter the fraction.
 This ensures that the fraction remains unitary.
 Only those who accept the communist programme and are willing to adhere to the fraction’s rules can be allowed in.

 We Are Internationalist Communists